Adampur: Demographics

-The Virdi family of the Ramgarhia community are one of the oldest serving families in Adampur tracing their settlement into the town from the 1700s.
+The Virdi family of the Ramgarhia community are one of the oldest serving families in Adampur, tracing their settlement into the town from the 1700s.

-Legislative Setup
+Legislative setup

 The city is part of the Adampur legislative assembly constituency.
 Sukhwinder Singh Kotli of Congress is the current MLA from this seat.
-The town comes under the Jalandhar parliamentary constituency, which is currently represented by Santokh Singh Chaudhary of INC.
+The town comes under the Jalandhar parliamentary constituency, which is currently represented by Sushil Kumar Rinku of Aam Aadmi Party.